 Sole trader support

-Permanent employees who are stood down or lose their employment; sole traders; the self-employed; casual workers; and contract workers will be able to access the new coronavirus supplement of $550 a fortnight under expanded access to the Jobseeker Payment, formerly known as Newstart.
+Permanent employees who are stood down or lost their employment; sole traders; the self-employed; casual workers; and contract workers will be able to access the new coronavirus supplement of $550 a fortnight under expanded access to the Jobseeker Payment, formerly known as Newstart.
 Payments are set to commence from 27 April.